rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 1. If the target type is `xs:boolean`, the result is `false()`.
 1. Otherwise, an `err:FORG0001` (invalid cast) error is raised.

-A binary node is not an instance of `xs:boolean`.
+A binary node is not an instance of `xs:hexBinary`.

 ### 3.13 Logical Expressions